felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 But, because of $s$ is periodic ($s=s±1$), corresponding extended poloidal points would be coincide precisely poloidally.
 This causes ambigous data as different values are defined on the same poloidal points.
 The RBFI cannot handle this and will throw a `SingularMatrix` Error.
-Because the grid is discrete its also not possible to add new points at the half-way point between $0.5-(Delta s)/2 < s < 0.5$, as the periodic points would be out of bounds as well.
+Because the grid is discrete, its also not possible to add new points at the half-way point between $0.5-(Delta s)/2 < s < 0.5$, as the periodic points would be out of bounds as well.
 Therefore the interpolation results at the boundary will show numerical artifacts for poloidal interpolation.

 ===== Results and Comparison